venkatr21/Gesture-Detection-and-Air-Draw/README.md

 This consist of two modules (gesture and point- two separate functionalities) linked thorugh a common runtime file.
 The gesture file provides functionalities of recognising the hand gestures and the point function locates the coordinates of the single finger.

+Original dataset acquired from <a href="https://www.kaggle.com/koryakinp/fingers"> Kaggle Finger Dataset </a> and was modified after applying masks and thresholds.
 Authors: Venkat Ragavan S